Sanaullah1604050/Sanaullah1604050/README.md

 ### Hi there 👋👋
 This is <b>A. R. SANA ULLAH</b>, a data science and machine learning enthusiast from Bangladesh.
-I recently graduated with a Bachelors in Computer Science and Engineering from Chittagong University of Engineering and Technology (CUET).
+I have recently graduated with a Bachelors in Computer Science and Engineering from Chittagong University of Engineering and Technology (CUET).
 I have prior hands-on experience working with state-of-the-art machine learning and deep learning algorithms.
 I am also interested in Natural Language Processing (NLP) and Computer Vision.

 <h3 align="left">Connect me with:</h3>
 <a href="https://www.linkedin.com/in/a-r-sana-ullah-756738175/">